dannyloweatx/checkmarx/README.md

 *Save as *filename.yml*
 <pre>
 senderEmail: senderemail@gmail.com
-password: <sender email password>
+password: &lt;sender email password&gt;
 receiverEmail: destinationemail@gmail.com
 repoUrl: https://github.com/username/repositoryname.git
 branch: branch-name
 </pre>

 ### Output
-An email will be sent to the destination email with the subject "cloc report for branch <branch name> of repository <repository name>"
+An email will be sent to the destination email with the subject "cloc report for branch &lt;branch name&gt; of repository &lt;repository name&gt;"
 - The email will contain no message
 - The output of the script is emailed as an attachment to the specified destination email as a .CSV file
-    - <timestamp in yyyymmddHHMMSS format>Repository Name-branch name.csv
+    - &lt;timestamp in yyyymmddHHMMSS format&gt;Repository Name-branch name.csv
     - **Example:** 20190205090440cloc-master.csv

 #### CSV Column Headers